-Combining human adventure and historic achievement, "Blériot, the impossible crossing" traces the history of this incredible challenge: the first flight across the English Channel in 1909.
-110 years later, a team of Blériot XI enthusiasts will try the crazy gamble to fly their fully authentic reproduction of the aircraft across the channel, propelled, for the first time, by its original engine.
-This adventure will highlight the real significance of the event that marked the beginnings of world aviation.
+This is the story of a French aviator and his incredible challenge: the first ever overseas flight across the English Channel in 1909.
+110 years later, a team of Blériot XI enthusiasts makes the crazy gamble to fly their fully authentic reproduction of the aircraft across the channel, propelled, for the first time, by its original engine.